aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_markdown.md.txt

        5:     d = {"a": 1, "b": 2}
        6:     try:
     -->7:         d["c"]
-       8:     except Exception as e:
+       8:     except KeyError as e:

 ```